Expand Business in Turkey

 Accounting standards in Turkey, known as the Turkish Financial Reporting Standards (TFRS), are in conformity with the International Financial Reporting Standards (IFRS).

-The data protection act in Turkey is known as the Law of Protection of Personal Data No. 6698 (LPPD) and states that every individual has the right to request protection of their personal details and data.
+The data protection act in Turkey is known as the Law of Protection of Personal Data No. 6698 (LPPD).
+It states that every individual has the right to request protection of their personal details and data.

 Anti-Bribery & Anti-Corruption Law